By Jim Kasic, Boulder iQ

 About The Author:

 Jim Kasic is the founder and chairman of Boulder iQ.
 With more than 30 years of experience in the Class I, II, and III medical device industry, he holds more than 40 U.S. and international patients.
-His career includes experience with companies ranging from large multinational corporations to start-ups with a national and international scope.
+His career includes experience with companies ranging from large multinational corporations to startups with a national and international scope.
 Kasic has served as president and CEO of Sophono, Inc., a multinational manufacturer and distributor of implantable hearing devices, which was acquired by Medtronic.
 He also was the president of OrthoWin, acquired by Zimmer-BioMed.
-He received a Bachelor of Science in physics and a Master of Science in chemical/biological engineering from the University of Colorado and a Master of Business Administration from the University of Phoenix.
-He can be reached at email@example.com or on LinkedIn.
+He received a B.S. in physics and an M.S. in chemical/biological engineering from the University of Colorado, and an M.B.A. from the University of Phoenix.
+He can be reached at firstname.lastname@example.org or on LinkedIn.